 Don’t you dare do this ghostly taboos during CNY

 There are many taboos associated with the Lunar New Year in traditional Chinese society.
 During this festive holiday, Chinese people consider their good behavior during Chinese New Year to be a sign of good fortune for the following year.
 They would not only observe the event by following traditional laws, but they would also avoid breaking several taboos.
-Here are three very important CNY taboos you (must) should avoid whether you believe them or not, because even if you don't, others might, and why ruin someone else's joy?
+Here are three very important CNY taboos you (must) should avoid whether you believe them or not, because even if you don’t, others might, and why ruin someone else’s joy?Ā

 CNY Taboo 1.
 Don’t Stab Chopsticks on Your Bowl of Rice